drewdeponte/git-ps-book/src/guides/request-review.md

 ### Request Review

-In the example above lets say we wanted to request review of the "Add function A & function B" patch.
+In the example above let's say we wanted to request review of the "Add function A & function B" patch.
 We look and it's associated index is `0`.
-Therefore to request review of this patch we simply run the following.
+Therefore, to request review of this patch we simply run the following.

 ```